nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/lacros/lacros_bisecting.md

 ```

 Then run the given Tast test.
 N.B. that the Tast test must use the
-lacrosStartedByData fixture or a variant of it for setting
+lacros fixture or a variant of it for setting
 `lacrosDeployedBinary` to work.

 ```sh